kevsterd/PoSH-Passwords/README.md

 If you need a different password length add `-length` followed by a number

-### Need an easy to read password thats still complex ?
+### Need an easy to read password that's still complex ?

 Add the `-readable` flag.
 This takes out some of the similar characters such as `oO` and `iI`, leaving the numbers.